Ford Explorer: Sixth generation (U625; 2020)

 The sixth-generation Ford Explorer debuted on January 9, 2019, ahead of the 2019 North American International Auto Show.
 The 2020 Ford Explorer uses the rear-wheel-drive based CD6 platform shared with the new Lincoln Aviator.

 The turbocharged 2.3 L EcoBoost inline-four is the standard engine, with 300 hp and 310 lbft of torque.
 It comes with a 10-speed automatic transmission and either rear- or all-wheel drive.
 Its maximum tow rating is 5300 lb.
 An optional twin-turbocharged 3.0 L EcoBoost V6 makes 365 hp and 380 lbft of torque, while the ST with the same engine makes 400 hp and 415 lbft of torque.
 It also mates with a 10-speed automatic and sees an increase in towing capacity, to 5600 lb.

+Explorer vehicles purchased by fleet buyers were also given the option to equip their vehicles with a 3.3L V6 gasoline engine.

 An Explorer Hybrid is also available in the US with a detuned 3.3 L V6 and 1.5 kWh lithium-ion battery producing a combined 318 hp.
 In Europe there is an available plug-in hybrid version that includes a 350 hp 3.0 L V6 petrol engine, 100 hp electric motor, and 13.6 kWh lithium-ion battery for a combined output of 450 hp and 600 lbft.
 It will have a fuel consumption of 3.4 L/100km and can tow 2500 kg.

-The 2020 Explorer comes in four trim levels: XLT, Limited, ST, and Platinum.
-The base Explorer is marketed primarily to fleet buyers, and will not be available for retail sale.
+The 2020 Explorer comes in four trim levels: XLT, Limited, ST (replacing the previous generation's Sport trim), and Platinum.
+The unnamed Base trim level is marketed primarily to fleet buyers, and will not be available for retail sale.

 Thousands of initial Explorer and Aviator vehicles were shipped to Ford's Flat Rock Assembly Plant for repairs due to quality control problems.
 Later models have been shipped from the Chicago plant to dealerships; however, many required dealer repairs before they could be sold.
 Consumer Reports noted their purchased Aviator was having quality problems.